 Roy G. Holland Park is located in the heart of Fishers, and it is the park to visit in the city.
-From the fun playground and splash pad, to the sports fields, basketball courts and picnic area, this park offers a wide variety of amenities for all ages and abilities.
+From the fun playground and splash pad to the sports fields, basketball courts, and picnic area, this park offers many amenities for all ages and abilities.

 Other fun offerings on the playground include swings (there are even two-person swings for young kids), a reflex balance beam, and riding toys in the toddler area.

 Children can cool off at the splash pad during the summer months, which is open from Memorial Day through Labor Day.
 The splash pad is located near the playground and a picnic shelter.
 Parents can watch their children play in both areas from the shaded seating.

 A paved, 1.25-mile walking path goes all around the park and is a popular loop for walkers and runners.
 Roy G. Holland Memorial Park also has a baseball/softball diamond, basketball courts, a soccer field, and a sand volleyball court.
 There is also a lot of open space to run or fly a kite.

 Winter Farmers Market

 In the winter, this park is home to the Fishers Winter Farmers’ Market, which takes place inside the park community building each Saturday from 9 a.m. to 12 p.m.
 The winter farmers market has more than two dozen central Indiana vendors selling seasonal produce, meat and eggs, handmade goods, and freshly baked bread.